jgigault/HOWTO-quadruply-linked-list/README_STEP2.md

 	}
 	else
 	{
-		// Now, initialize each point of the map pt = howto01_init_point(buf[0]);
+		// Now, initialize each point of the map '.' and 'X' pt = howto01_init_point(buf[0]);

 		// Points are currently not linked and the pointer *pt is replaced each turn